ajinkyakolhe112/training-data-analyst/README.md

     1. After opening Jupyterlab, Select Terminimal
     1. Execute following command
         - `git clone --single-branch --branch gcp_custom https://github.com/ajinkyakolhe112/training-data-analyst.git`
-    1. **copy the above command & paste it in terminal of notebook by pressing shift + insert.
+        - **copy the above command & paste it in terminal of notebook by pressing shift + insert.
 Ctrl + v doesn't work.**
+        - Once git clone is executed, code is copied into Jupyter Notebook
-    1. Check on left hand sidebar.
+5. Check on left hand sidebar.
 There should be a folder icon, click on it.
 It will show you the folder which contains the codes.
-    1. Open the corresponding notebook from the side bar, and execute the code by pressing `shift + enter`
+6. Open the corresponding notebook from the side bar, and execute the code by pressing `shift + enter`